millermedeiros/gh-markdown-cli/README.md

     -h, --help             output usage information
     -V, --version          output the version number
     -o, --output <name>    Output directory or output file name if using stdin for input.
     -i, --input <glob>     Glob used for inclusion.
-Eg: "**/*.md" will convert all the ".md" files inside current folder and all it's child folders.
+Eg: "**/*.md" will convert all the ".md" files inside current folder and all its child folders.
     --exclude <globs>      Comma separated list of globs used for exclusion.
 Defaults to "node_modules/**" --header <path>        Path to HTML file used as header on all documents.
     --footer <path>        Path to HTML file used as footer on all documents.